 social movements, democratization, political violence, Africa, Nigeria, Kenya, Zimbabwe

-Adrienne LeBas (PhD, Columbia University) joined the Department of Government in the fall of 2009.
-Prior to joining AU, LeBas was a Prize Research Fellow at Nuffield College, University of Oxford, and Assistant Professor of Political Science and African Studies at Michigan State University.
+Adrienne LeBas prior to joining AU was a Prize Research Fellow at Nuffield College, University of Oxford, and assistant professor of Political Science and African Studies at Michigan State University.
 Her research interests include social movements, democratization, and political violence.
-She is the author of the award-winning From Protest to Parties: Party-Building and Democratization in Africa (Oxford University Press, 2011) and articles in the British Journal of Political Science, the Journal of Democracy, Comparative Politics, and elsewhere.
+She is the author of From Protest to Parties: Party-Building and Democratization in Africa (Oxford University Press, 2011), which was named Best Book by the African Politics Conference Group.
+Her research on party organization and violence has appeared in Comparative Politics, Studies in Comparative International Development, and elsewhere.
 LeBas also worked as a consultant for Human Rights Watch in Zimbabwe, where she lived from 2002 to 2003.
 Her most recent work looks at attitudes toward taxation in urban Nigeria.